ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 # PA5: FileSystem
 ---

-This assignment will teach you how to use Hash Maps and Binary Search Trees (BSTs) and apply them to implement two basic file searching systems.
+This assignment will teach you how to use a Hash Map to implement a basic file searching system and how to implement a Binary Search Tree (BST).

 This PA is due on ** **Thursday, January 28th at 11:00pm** **